-In TU/e innovation Space, you can become part of one of the more than 42 emerging student teams we host.
-They work on smart solutions in the fields of: sustainability, health, smart mobility, and artificial intelligence.
+About 650 students participate in one of the ~40 student teams every academic year.
+The teams work on smart solutions in the fields of sustainability, health, smart mobility, and artificial intelligence.
 A student team has many similarities with entrepreneurial and CBL education.
 Students with different backgrounds are working together on a challenge.
 Because the group consists of students from various fields of study, they look at a problem from different perspectives and come together to a smart solution.